region23/pavlenko.tech/README.md

 1. Edit the CSS in `css/style.css`
 2. Modify the JavaScript in the `js` folder
 3. Update the HTML structure in `index.html`

+## Hybrid Rendering

+This blog uses a hybrid rendering approach that combines:

+- A dynamic Single Page Application (SPA) for human visitors
+- Pre-rendered static HTML for crawlers and bots

+This provides the best user experience for regular users while ensuring compatibility with services like Telegram Instant View and search engines.

+See the detailed documentation in [docs/hybrid-rendering.md](docs/hybrid-rendering.md) to learn:

+1. How the hybrid system works
+2. How to maintain static files
+3. How to test and debug

 ## Telegram Instant View